-- Take the baking tray out of the oven, and add a little less than 1 tablespoon of breadcrumbs mix on top of the zucchini.
+- Take the zucchini out of the oven, and add about a tablespoon of breadcrumbs mixture on top of the zucchini.

-- Put back in the oven, with the broiler function turned on, and gratin until the breadcrumbs get golden, toasted, and crunchy.
-This takes from 1 to 3 minutes, depending on the oven, so keep an eye on them.
+- Put back in the oven, with the broiler function turned on, and gratin until the breadcrumbs get golden, toasted, and crunchy (1 to 3 minutes).